Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Systematic uncertainties

 Systematic uncertainties in the event yields due to electron and muon reconstruction, including effects from the trigger and reconstruction efficiencies, energy/momentum scale and resolution, and pile-up modelling are 0.5\% and up to 2\% depending on the process, in the signal and control regions, respectively ~\cite{EGAM-2018-01,PERF-2015-10,TRIG-2018-05,TRIG-2018-01}.

 The uncertainty in the background from non-prompt leptons is dominated by the uncertainty in the measurement of the ratio of non-prompt leptons passing all identification requirements to those failing some, in particular the subtraction of contributions from genuine leptons in the numerator of that ratio.
-The resulting uncertainty ranges between 50\% and 100\% depending on the region.
+The resulting uncertainty on this background estimation ranges between 50\% and 100\% depending on the region.
 The statistical uncertainty in the control region for the estimation of background from misidentified leptons is also a significant source of uncertainty.

 The uncertainties in the correction of pile-up modelling and the underlying event as well as the uncertainty in the signal modelling correction are described in Section~\ref{sec:modelling}.
 The correction for the underlying-event modelling in the $WW$, $WZ$ and $ZZ$ processes is derived in bins of \ptll, but applied as a function of diboson \pt, utilising the fact that there are only relatively small differences in charged-particle multiplicity between the DY and diboson processes.
 Residual differences are evaluated at the particle level and considered as systematic uncertainties.
 For the largest source of background, the quark-induced $WW$ process, further studies are made.
 The predicted event yields are compared for \powheg+\pythia8\ and variations of the \pythia8\ parton-shower tunes, and for \powheg+\Herwig\ and \sherpa, with each prediction using its dedicated underlying-event correction.
-The event yields agree well for $1\leq\ntrk\leq4$ but disagree in the signal region, $\ntrk=0$.
-The background yield from the quark-induced $WW$ process is estimated as the average of the highest and lowest value of the various predictions.
+The event yields agree well for $1\leq\ntrk\leq4$, but disagree in the signal region, $\ntrk=0$.
+The background yield from the quark-induced $WW$ process is estimated as the average of the highest and lowest value of the various predictions, that is the midpoint of the most extreme predictions as no preference for either model can be deduced from the data.
 The envelope of all predictions is taken as the upper and lower one-standard-deviation boundary, amounting to $\pm$7\% for events selected with $\ntrk=0$, and amounting to less than 1\% for events selected with $1\leq\ntrk\leq4$.
 The uncertainties in the total quark-induced $WW$ cross section and the shape of the \ptww\ distribution are taken from the MATRIX+RadISH prediction used to reweight the $WW$ samples, amounting to 5--6\%.

 Because of the specific event selection of the analysis, large uncertainties are applied to minor backgrounds, where the \ntrk\ modelling cannot be easily studied in data: the uncertainty in the $W\gamma$ normalisation is taken to be $\pm$100\%, whereas uncertainties of $\pm$30\% are used for the normalisation of top-quark production and $WWjj$ production through vector-boson scattering (VBS) as well as gluon-induced resonant and non-resonant $WW$ production.
 The numbers are informed by the size of the underlying-event correction in DY and $WW$ events and studies on events with forward jets outside the acceptance of the ID.
 For the smaller background contributions from $WZ$ and $ZZ$ production the uncertainty is assessed by comparing the event yields predicted by \powheg+\pythia8\ with those predicted in \sherpa\ after applying the underlying-event correction described in Section~\ref{sec:uemodel}.